 What It Is: Ridesharing and carsharing offer some of the benefits of car ownership, such as easy access to a city without having to rely on public transit, with few of the drawbacks, such as paying for gas, insurance, and maintenance.

 With apps like Uber and Lyft, you can hail a ride from drivers in their personal vehicles.
 With services like Car2Go and Zipcar, you can commandeer a shared vehicle, owned by a for-profit or nonprofit organization, and pay for the time you drive it.
-And with newer companies like FlightCar, you can park your personal vehicle in an airport parking lot and rent it out to someone who needs it, whether they’re a car-less neighbor or someone visiting your city on business.
+And with newer companies like GetAround, you can rent privately owned cars by the hour or day when their owners don’t need them.

 What It Challenges: Taxi and rental car companies have become antiquated.
 Ridesharing has forced these players to adopt technological solutions, such as smartphone apps, and may result in lower prices over time.
 Though taxis and rental car companies have been around almost as long as the automobile itself, the sharing economy dramatically undercuts their business model.

 Depending on the location, rides with Uber, Lyft, and other ridesharing companies can cost half the amount of an identical taxi trip.
 Since carsharing companies like Car2Go and Zipcar mostly charge for the time (minutes or hours) and distance you drive, they’re much cheaper than rental car companies, which typically charge by the day.
-And despite charging by the day, FlightCar translates low overhead costs – no branch offices and few employees – into savings, with rates starting at $15 per day.
+GetAround translates low overhead costs into savings, with rates starting at $5 per hour.

 What It Is: Coworking lets you share the cost of office rent, utilities, storage, mail, and office supplies with other professionals.
 It’s particularly useful for freelancers, sole proprietors, and very small businesses that don’t have huge inventories requiring lots of storage space.